 "Run Once” schedule allows you to specify a date and time in the future when a job should run.
 Jobs on this schedule run only once.

 ”Hourly”, ”Daily”, ”Weekly”, and ”Monthly” schedules allow you to specify recurring jobs with the hourly, daily, weekly, or monthly frequency.
+Within the weekly and monthly frequencies, you can set the day that the job will run, such as every month on the 5th or every Tuesday.
+Each frequency can also be set for a specific time.

 ”When file is dropped” schedule runs the selected transfer setting when a file is dropped into a designated folder (called ”Watched” folder).
 You can optionally set the dropped file as the source file for the scheduled transfer setting.
 In that case, any source file provided in the transfer definition will be ignored; the dropped file becomes the source for the scheduled transfer.
 In addition, you can create a custom path for the destination file, overriding the selection of the destination file in the transfer definition.